Premier Website Solutions - all your website needs

 About the owner:

-I have been writing my own html code, from scratch, for 9 years now.
+I have been writing my own html code, from scratch, for 10 years now.
 I believe in writing clean, easy to read code that conforms to current standards.
-Most of my work is done with a simple text editor because most visual page creators result in excess code and don't always make it easy to make changes later.
+Most of my work is done with an advanced text editor because most visual page creators result in excess code and don't always make it easy to make changes later.

 IE isn't the only browser in the world.
 When I design a site, I test it in all popular browsers and platforms.
 I prefer websites to work and look good to just about every visitor.
 I also have my own general rules in what makes a good website. (see below)